What appealed to you about strategy consulting?

 An associate’s role on a case team is extremely varied.
 Broadly speaking, our role is to deal with the more minute details of the project.
 This mostly involves examining data and research on the way to reaching our final recommendation for the client.

-Another important workstream is analysing a firm’s internal data to establish a more concrete understanding of the business.
+Another common workstream is analysing a firm’s internal data to establish a more concrete understanding of the business.
 To allow us to do this, we use Excel (and within a few months of practice you’ll be whizzing around on spreadsheets without having to use a mouse).

 Underpinning all of our work is slide production.
 Once our research and data analysis are complete, it’s vital that we create PowerPoint slides that coherently but succinctly explain our findings.
 Creating slides is an often-overlooked skill but is crucial to ensure a high-quality final deliverable.